adityaanand28/Capital-Investment-and-Growth-anomalies/README.md

 # Capital-Investment-and-Growth-anomalies
 ## Mentor: Prof. Suman Saurabh

 This project is done as a part of Under-Graduate Project (UGP) in the curriculum.
+THe code was implemented on the [blueshift](blueshift.quantinsti.com) platform

 The objectives of the course was to:
 + Examine anomalies to form a hypotheses and backtest it to determine its efficacy in context to the Indian Market